paulchyz/OCI_Streaming_Pipeline/README.md

 <details>
 <summary>Oracle Analytics Cloud (OAC)</summary>
 <p></p>
-Service that provides the capabilities required to address the entire analytics process including data ingestion and modeling, data preparation and enrichment, and visualization and collaboration, without compromising security and governance.
+The Oracle Analytics platform is a cloud native service that provides the capabilities required to address the entire analytics process including data ingestion and modeling, data preparation and enrichment, and visualization and collaboration, without compromising security and governance.
+Embedded machine learning and natural language processing technologies help increase productivity and build an analytics-driven culture in organizations.
+Start on-premises or in the cloud—Oracle Analytics supports a hybrid deployment strategy, providing flexible paths to the cloud.
 </details>
 <details>
-<summary>Service Connector</summary>
+<summary>Service Connector Hub</summary>
 <p></p>
-Cloud message bus platform that offers a single pane of glass for describing, executing, and monitoring interactions when moving data between Oracle Cloud Infrastructure services.
+Service Connector Hub helps cloud engineers manage and move data between Oracle Cloud Infrastructure (OCI) services and from OCI to third-party services.
+Unlike competing cloud offerings, Service Connector Hub provides a central place for describing, executing and monitoring data movements between services, such as Logging, Object Storage, Streaming, Logging Analytics, and Monitoring.
+It can also trigger Functions for lightweight data processing and Notifications to set up alerts.
 </details>
 <details>
 <summary>Streaming</summary>
 <p></p>
-Real-time, serverless, Apache Kafka-compatible event streaming platform for developers and data scientists.
+Oracle Cloud Infrastructure (OCI) Streaming service is a real-time, serverless, Apache Kafka-compatible event streaming platform for developers and data scientists.
+Streaming is tightly integrated with OCI, Database, GoldenGate, and Integration Cloud.
+The service also provides out-of-the-box integrations for hundreds of third-party products across categories such as DevOps, databases, big data, and SaaS applications.
 </details>
 <details>
 <summary>Virtual Cloud Network (VCN)</summary>
 <p></p>
-Customizable and private cloud network.
+Oracle Cloud Infrastructure (OCI) Virtual Cloud Networks (VCNs) provide customizable and private cloud networks in Oracle Cloud Infrastructure (OCI).
+Just like a traditional data center network, the VCN provides customers with complete control over their cloud networking environment.
+This includes assigning private IP address spaces, creating subnets and route tables, and configuring stateful firewalls.
 </details>

 <sub>[Back to top](#oci-streaming-pipeline)</sub>